aphixe/ical-planner/README.md

 # iCal Day View (PySide6)

+**NOTE ADD A uploads folder, i don't think i coded it to make one

 This repository contains a PySide6-based day-view calendar app (`ical.py`) and a couple of fixed copies that ensure the day view opens **centered on the current time** when the window appears.

 Total time per tag